 COVID-19 is an illness caused by a new coronavirus (SARS-CoV-2).
 The main symptoms are fever, cough and breathing difficulties.
 A small proportion of people develop severe pneumonia and need intensive care.

-Around one-in-two-hundred to one-in-one-hundred people die after catching this virus.
-Old age, an organ transplant or any recent diagnosis of a cancer of the blood greatly increase the risk of dying from COVID-19.
+Around one-in-two-hundred to one-in-one-hundred unvaccinated people die after catching this virus.
+Old age, an organ transplant or a recent diagnosis of a cancer of the blood greatly increase the risk of dying from COVID-19.

 People who have many of these risk factors are at far greater risk of dying from COVID-19 than people who have few risk factors, regardless of HIV status.

 Which people with HIV are at higher risk of COVID-19?